oranav/i9300_emmc_toolbox/README.md

 *This project is experimental in its nature and I take absolutely no responsiblity for anything that might happen to your device.*

+**Caution: You will lose your EFS partition, but there's not much to do about it.**

 ## Instructions

 ### Reviving a dead Samsung Galaxy S3 (GT-I9300)